How to Audition & Apply

 Please prepare two contrasting songs 60-90 seconds each.
 Material should be chosen that best demonstrates vocal and acting ability.
 Treat the song as a monologue with a strong sense of character, wants, and desires.
 To whom are you singing, why and what do you hope to achieve?

-Your music should be clearly marked and in the correct key for the accompanist we provide.
+Your music should be clearly marked and in the correct key for our accompanist.
 We prefer you sing with a piano.
 CD, cassette tape, or a cappella is not allowed.

-Please bring your sheet music to the audition in a looseleaf binder, for ease of the accompanist.
+Please bring your sheet music to the audition in a looseleaf binder with your chosen songs easily accessible.

-You are free to leave after the individual auditions.
+You are free to leave after your individual audition.